cyraxx/node-rfm9x/README.md

 - `resetPin` - Number of the GPIO pin that the RFM9x RESET line is connected to, default: `25`
 - `dio0Pin` - Number of the GPIO pin that the RFM9x DIO0 line is connected to, default: `22`
 - `dio1Pin` - *Not currently used.* Number of the GPIO pin that the RFM9x DIO1 line is connected to,
-default: `22`
+default: `23`
 - `dio2Pin` - *Not currently used.* Number of the GPIO pin that the RFM9x DIO2 line is connected to,
-default: `22`
+default: `24`
 - `spiSpeedHz` - Speed of the SPI communication in Hz, default: `100000`
 - `txTimeoutMs` - Maximum time in milliseconds to wait for a packet transmission to finish, default: `2000`

 #### `startReceive()`

-Puts the LoRa module in receive mode and enables the `receive` event.
+Put the LoRa module in receive mode and enable the `receive` event.

 Returns a Promise that resolves with no value.

 #### `stopReceive()`

-Puts the LoRa module in standby mode and stops receiving packets.
+Put the LoRa module in standby mode and stop receiving packets.

 Returns a Promise that resolves with no value.